 I find working as a Funeral Celebrant (and formerly as a Funeral Director) very rewarding because I am helping people and making a difference, as well as supporting and being involved in my local community.
 I enjoy writing so creating a funeral ceremony and finding appropriate words and readings to make a ceremony unique and individual is also very special.
 Enabling families to say a ‘good’ goodbye (one which is meaningful and appropriate for their circumstances) is so important.

 I am also passionate about encouraging people to think about and talk about their funeral wishes in advance, as I think there are many benefits to doing this.
-I co-host quarterly Death Cafes in Winchester and am also available as a speaker for groups and events.
+I co-host regular Death Cafes in Winchester and am also available as a speaker for groups and events.

 In my spare time, I love travelling – I managed to visit 40 different countries before I was 40.
 I enjoy experiencing different cultures and cuisines, visiting historical sites and seeing new landscapes.
 I am the author of ‘High Heels and a Head Torch’, a practical guide to backpacking, and like reading.
 I’m a member of a Book Club, which ensures I read a broad spectrum of different books.
 I also enjoy food, cooking and baking.
 I love trying out different restaurants, and like to go walking to try to burn off some of the calories!

 Diploma Level 3 in Funeral Celebrancy – 2018

 Diploma in Funeral Directing – 2011 (National Association of Funeral Directors)

 Master of Arts (Death, Religion and Culture) – 2023 (with Distinction)

 BA (Hons) English Language and Literature – 1998 (University of Reading)